 Probably the strangest thing that can occur when your gut is out of whack?
 It can brew beer.
-As crazy as it sounds, it can happen.

 An August 2019 case report in BMJ Open Gastroenterology highlights the diagnosis of a patient who became drunk off his own gut juices thanks to a rare condition called gut fermentation syndrome.
 Otherwise known as auto-brewery syndrome, this disorder is caused by endogenous gut microbiota that ferment carbohydrates into ethanol, says Lee Ann Chen, MD, a gastroenterologist at NYU Langone Health, who goes on to explain that "affected individuals become drunk despite not actually ingesting any alcohol."

 The authors of the BMJ report noted that the patient had just taken a long course of antibiotics, which they believe altered his microbiome, allowing fungal yeast to form in his gut.
 Treatment included a short-term no-carb diet and probiotics.

 Read more: 5 Probiotic-Rich Recipes Your Gut Will Love

 When it comes to bad breath, you probably attribute certain foods (onions and garlic, we're looking at you) or poor oral health to the problem.
 But just like bacteria can linger on your tongue and produce stinky breath, other types of menacing microbes found in your gut can lead to unpleasant mouth odors too.